 Michelle Cleary is a senior program associate at AHP, serving as a lead facilitator for several training and technical assistance projects.
 She works with organizations throughout the country to help coordinate behavioral health systems and enhance educational resources.
 Michelle has a background in nonprofit management, board governance, strategic and implementation planning, workforce development, systems coordination, and suicide prevention.

 Ashlye Durrrell, MSW – YOR California Grantee Liaison

-Liz Stanley-Salazar has served as an executive leader, program administrator, policy analyst, and clinician in behavioral health care for more than 35 years.
-She has worked in public and private health care, substance abuse, mental health, and corrections settings.
-For more than two decades, she ran Phoenix Houses of California’s Adolescent Treatment Continuum, providing integrated substance use and mental health services.
-In 2016, she left Phoenix House to pursue consultation opportunities reflecting the breath of her experience and passion for developing quality integrated care.
+Liz Stanley-Salazar has served as a leader, program administrator, policy analyst, and clinician in behavioral health care for more than 35 years.
+She led Phoenix Houses of California’s Adolescent Treatment Continuum, providing integrated substance use and mental health services.
 She consults with CIBHS, Health Management Associates, and other clients.
-She also serves as a Senior Advisor to California Health Policy Strategies; member of the board of directors of Children and Family Futures, Inc; an appointee on the California Medi-Cal Children’s Advisory Panel; and an associate member of the California Alliance of Child and Family Services and California Association of Alcohol and Drug Program Executives.
+She also serves as a Senior Advisor to California Health Policy Strategies; is a board member of Children and Family Futures, Inc; an appointee on the California Medi-Cal Children’s Advisory Panel; a member of the California Alliance of Child and Family Services and California Association of Alcohol and Drug Program Executives.

-A Joint Effort by the California Institute for Behavioral Health Solutions and Advocates for Human Potential, Inc. and funded by the California Department of Health Care Services Community Services Division
+A Joint Effort by the California Institute for Behavioral Health Solutions and Advocates for Human Potential, Inc. and funded by the California Department of Health Care Services (DHCS), Community Services Division, Federal Grants Branch.